raphaelvallat/yasa/README.rst

 **Interactive visualization with Visbrain**

-Yasa can also be used in combination with the `Sleep <http://visbrain.org/sleep.html>`_ module of the `Visbrain visualization suite <http://visbrain.org/index.html>`_.
+YASA can also be used in combination with the `Sleep <http://visbrain.org/sleep.html>`_ module of the `Visbrain visualization suite <http://visbrain.org/index.html>`_.
 That way, the result of the spindles detection can easily be displayed and checked in an interactive graphical user interface.
-To do so, load Visbrain using the following python file (make sure to update the path to your own data).
+To do so, load Visbrain using the following python file (make sure to update *'PATH/TO/EEGFILE'*).

 .. code-block:: python